balderdashy/sails-docs/concepts/Helpers/ExampleHelper.md

 ### An example helper

-A common use of helpers is to encapsulate some commonly-used database queries.
+A common use of helpers is to encapsulate some repeated database queries.
 For example, suppose our app had a `User` model which included a field `lastActiveAt` which tracked the time of their last login.
 A common task in such an app might be to retrieve the list of most-recently-online users.
 Rather than hard-coding this query into multiple locations, we could write a helper instead:

 ```Javascript
 // api/helpers/get-recent-users.js